apache/shardingsphere-on-cloud/charts/apache-shardingsphere-operator-charts/README.md

 # Apache ShardingSphere-Operator Charts
-The Apache ShardingSphere-Operator is used to quickly install Apache ShardingSphere-Proxy Cluster.
+The Apache ShardingSphere-Operator is used to quickly install an Apache ShardingSphere-Proxy Cluster.

 ## Install
 Use the following command to install: